-- The level and variety of vegetables in product formulation. - The number of vegetable-forward products in your range. - Increasing accessibility to your vegetable product by widening your market or distribution channels. - Increased awareness of target market of your vegetable product through promotional and sales activity.
+- The level and variety of vegetables in product formulation. - The number of vegetable-forward products in your range. - distribution channels. - promotional and sales activity.

 2. Choose a practical, simple approach

 Keep it simple.

 Once you know what you want to change, brainstorm with your team as to the simplest and most practical way for you to achieve that goal.
 You do not need to tackle all goals at once.
 You could start with even one.
 To help you decide, you can ask: